Skip to main content

 Bossam Kimchi

-Kaesong specialty featuring spiced cabbage leaves wrapped around sliced pine nuts, apples, and pears.
-When served, the tip is cut in a cross shape for beautiful presentation.
-Visually stunning and delicious.
+A Kaesong specialty: spiced cabbage leaves folded around sliced pine nuts, apples, and pears.
+At the table the top is cut in a cross so the bundle opens up neatly.
+It looks as good as it tastes.

 Injo Kogi